nbicocchi/learn-microservices/modules/data-management/slides/1 - Distributed data management.md

 This is an example of a distributed transaction as the transaction boundary crosses multiple services and databases.

-To ensure a successful order processing service:
-* all four microservices must complete the individual local transactions
-* if any of the microservices fail to complete its local transaction, all the completed preceding transactions should roll back to ensure data integrity.

-**Challenge 1: Maintaining ACID Properties**
+**Maintaining ACID Properties**

 Ensuring transaction correctness in a distributed system requires adherence to ACID principles:

 - **Atomicity**: A transaction must be all-or-nothing—either all steps complete successfully, or none take effect.
 - **Consistency**: The system must transition from one valid state to another, preserving data integrity.
-- **Isolation**: Concurrent transactions should not interfere with each other; they must produce the same results as if executed sequentially.
+- **Isolation**: Transaction isolation defines how visible data modifications are when multiple services access the same data concurrently.
+For example, if a microservice updates a record while another service reads it, should the second service see the old or the new value?
 - **Durability**: Once a transaction is committed, its changes must persist, even in the event of a system failure.

-**Challenge 2: Managing Transaction Isolation Levels**

-Transaction isolation defines how visible data modifications are when multiple services access the same data concurrently.
-For example, if a microservice updates a record while another service reads it, should the second service see the old or the new value?
-The choice of isolation level impacts consistency, performance, and potential anomalies like dirty reads, non-repeatable reads, or phantom reads.
+**To ensure a successful order processing:**
+* all four microservices must complete the individual local transactions
+* if any of the microservices fail to complete its local transaction, all the completed preceding transactions should roll back to ensure data integrity.

 ## The Two-Phase Commit Pattern (2PC)